Identifying Axion Insulator by Quantized Magnetoelectric Effect in Antiferromagnetic ${\mathrm{MnBi}}_{2}{\mathrm{Te}}_{4}$ Tunnel Junction

-\textit{Charge current in MBT tunnel junction.---} To experimentally detect the quantized TME in MBT, we conceive an axion insulator tunnel junction (AITJ) consisting of an even-SL MBT sandwiched between two thin graphene contacts as illustrated in Fig.~\ref{MTJcurrent}(a).
-In the adiabatic limit, a time-dependent magnetic field will turn the static polarization into a dynamical charge current, which can be detected directly as an AC output from the AITJ.
+\textit{Charge current in MBT tunnel junction.---} To detect the quantized TME in MBT using transport experiment, we need to consider a time-dependent magnetic field such that the induced surface charge polarization becomes dynamical and produces a charge current in the $z$ direction.
+This approach has been utilized to characterize multiferroic materials exhibiting non-quantized magnetoelectric effects~\cite{nan2008multiferroic}.
+To this end, we conceive an axion insulator tunnel junction (AITJ) consisting of an even-SL MBT sandwiched between two metallic contacts~\footnote{In artificial heterostructures involving 2D materials, graphene contacts are preferred (see, for example, Ref.~\cite{Song2018Giant,Jiang2018}) because it can be incorporated without the need for lattice matching.} as illustrated in Fig.~\ref{MTJcurrent}(a).
+In the adiabatic limit, {the charge polarization follows the magnetic field at any instant of time}, which can be detected directly as an AC output signal from the AITJ.
 Since the metallic contacts are connected only to the top and bottom layers, only the surface polarization $P_z$ is relevant to the transport measurement.

 Using the lattice Hamiltonian, we resort to the time-dependent non-equilibrium Green's function to compute the output current in the AITJ~\cite{Supply}.
 A harmonic magnetic field $\bm{B}(t)=\hat{\bm{z}}B\sin{\omega t}$ applied to the AITJ converts to a phase $\Phi_0(t)=\Phi_0\sin{\omega t}$ for electrons, where $\Phi_0=Ba_0^2$ is the magnetic flux per unit cell.
 As a result, the effective Hamiltonian acquires a time-dependent perturbation that drives the electron motion, forming a charge current.
 Since the system is now periodic in time, the induced charge current can be expanded into a Fourier series as~\cite{Supply,Li2018Doubled}